Merrell Moab 2 Ventilator

-Merrell’s Moab shoes always have been considered a lightweight hiker, and the new model carries the torch.
-On our scale the non-waterproof Vent weighs in at 2 pounds exactly for a pair of men’s size 9 (slightly more than the listed weight of 1 pound 15 ounces).
-The waterproof low-top model adds 2 ounces for the pair, which is very competitive in the hiking shoe market.
-For comparison, Keen’s waterproof Targhee II shoes are slightly lighter at 1 pound 15.8 ounces, although the difference on the trail is negligible.
-You can save weight with a trail-running inspired model like the Salomon X Ultra 2 (1 pound 10 ounces), but you do give up a little in underfoot protection.
-For most hikers and backpackers, the Moab 2 provides a great combination of weight and performance.
+Merrell’s Moab shoes always have been considered a moderately lightweight hiker, and the current model carries the torch.
+On our scale, the non-waterproof Ventilator weighs in at 2 pounds exactly for a pair of men’s size 9 (slightly more than the listed weight of 1 pound 15 ounces).
+The waterproof low-top model adds 2 ounces for the pair, which is competitive in the traditional hiking shoe market.
+For comparison, Oboz’s Sawtooth II Low is 1 pounds 15.2 ounces and Keen’s Targhee Vent is even lighter at 1 pound 13.6 oz. (the waterproof Targhee III is 1 lb.
+14.8 oz.).
+You can save even more weight with a trail running-inspired model like Salomon’s X Ultra 3 (1 lb.
+9.8 oz.) or X Raise (1 lb.
+5.5 oz.), but you do give up a little in cushioning and underfoot protection.
+For most hikers and backpackers, the Moab 2 provides a great combination of weight and comfort.

 Merrell opted not to mess with the tread pattern or Vibram rubber compound from the original Moab with the “2.”
 We think this is a fine decision as the trusty outsole has proven to have a long lifespan and offers up decent all-around traction over rock and dirt.
 The tread design looks pretty busy with a funny mix of circles, open channels, and narrow and thick lugs, but it gets the job done.

-Wearing the non-waterproof shoe turned our typical creek dunking and wet weather testing into more of a sock soaking exercise.
+Wearing the non-waterproof shoe turned our typical creek dunking and wet-weather testing into more of a sock-soaking exercise.
 The liberal use of mesh in the shoe’s upper means moisture that clears the sides of the outsole will start seeping in.
-The positive is that the mesh dried very quickly and our merino socks did the same in the Utah heat.
+The positive is that the mesh dried very quickly and our merino hiking socks did the same in the Utah heat.

-As with the prior model, Merrell offers 2 waterproof options: an in-house M Select design and Gore-Tex.
-While we haven’t had a chance to test these variants, prior experience tells us the M Select (called the Moab 2 WP) is a fine choice for most day hikers that want a waterproof shoe.
-The Gore-Tex shoe likely will offer slightly better breathability at a slightly lower weight, but both are pretty darn waterproof and the Gore-Tex version is $20 more expensive ($140 for the shoe and $150 for the mid-height boot).
+As with the prior model, Merrell offers two waterproof options: an in-house M-Select design and Gore-Tex.
+While we haven’t had a chance to test these variants, prior experience tells us the M-Select (called the Merrell Moab 2 WP) is a fine choice for most day hikers that want a waterproof shoe.
+The Gore-Tex shoe likely will offer a little better breathability at a slightly lower weight, but both are pretty darn waterproof, and the Gore-Tex version is $20 more expensive ($155 for the shoe and $165 for the mid-height boot).

-In terms of durability, we don’t have enough miles on these shoes to make a final judgment, but with a couple months of use the Moab is holding up really well.
+In terms of durability, with a few months of use the Moab is holding up really well.
 Our trip to Utah left a few permanent scrapes along the toe cap, but otherwise the shoes look as good as new.
-The previous model was a pretty reliable hiking shoe—particularly for a lightweight design—and the build quality appears just as good with the new Moab 2.
+A potential area of weakness is the mesh along the upper material, but we haven't had any signs of tearing yet.
+The previous model was a pretty reliable hiking shoe—particularly for a lightweight design—and the build quality appears just as good with the newer Moab 2.

 I went with my typical men’s size 9 and this turned out to be a great match.
-As with my previous Moabs, the fit was excellent: the length is just right and there is plenty of space in the toe box for long days on the trail without feeling sloppy.
-And the new sculpted insole that has more arch support does an even better job holding the foot in place.
-I particularly like the snug heel cup that was a nice fit for my somewhat narrow foot (I have the occasional issue with heel slippage with some wider set models, which can lead to blisters).
+As with my previous Moabs, the fit was excellent with the Merrell Moab 2: The length is just right and there is plenty of space in the toe box for long days on the trail without feeling sloppy.
+And the sculpted insole that has more arch support does an even better job holding the foot in place.
+I particularly like the snug heel cup that was a nice fit for my somewhat narrow foot (I have the occasional issue with heel slippage with some wider-set models, which can lead to blisters).
 A big part of the Moab’s appeal is its friendly fit, and Merrell stuck with what worked here.

 - Sticks to what made the original Moab so great: reasonably light, excellent comfort, and value price.

-- The Vent model is a great warm weather shoe.
+- The Ventilator model is a great warm-weather shoe.

-- Lots of options: low-top shoe or mid-height boot, and 2 types of waterproofing or non-waterproof models.
+- Lots of options: low-top shoe or mid-height boot, and two types of waterproofing or non-waterproof models.